tylerreckart/odin/README.md

 ![Odin Logo](images/Odin.png )

-Odin is a [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh) theme centered around a Git-heavy workflow.
+Odin is a Z shell theme centered around a Git-heavy workflow.
 It gives you a comprehensive view of your current branch without cluttering the terminal.

 ![Odin Preview](images/hero_screenshot.png)